Roasting on the Behmor 1600 Plus

 The coffee can be cooled more quickly outside of the roaster since the metal inside the roaster retains heat.
 Our goal is to cool the coffee to room temperature in 4 minutes or less, and the best way to do this is to apply air cooling.
-You can achieve this by opening the door to the roaster while it completes the cooling cycle, but if you feel the need to, you can get more fancy.
+You can achieve this by opening the door to the roaster while it completes the cooling cycle, but if you feel the need to, you can get fancier.
 We used a colander and a small fan, but moving the coffee between two containers achieves the same result.
 Passing the coffee between two containers has the added benefit of winnowing off the chaff from the freshly roasted coffee.

 My Behmor Setup

 Wait – 13 Minute Roasts?!:

 The long roast times in the Behmor might lead some professionals to question the quality one can achieve with the roaster.
-The fact is, after a few trial roasts our entire panel was fooled about which roast was from the Behmor and which was from the Probatino.
+The fact is after a few trials of roasts our entire panel was fooled about which roast was from the Behmor and which was from the Probatino.

 We had a perfectly pleasant time tasting this coffee.
 Don’t be turned off by the long roast times, the coffee turns out tasty!

 There are a few quirks to this roaster.
 With patience and practice, you can work around these skillfully.

 I roast inside since the readout on the Behmor is a bit difficult to see in bright daylight situations.
 Take this into effect when positioning your roaster.
 I used my hand to shade around the readout to see how much time was left on my roast when I roasted out in the sun, but finding a nice shaded area to roast your coffee is a good move.